 Threat actors may use valid user account(s) with weak credentials as an attack vector.
-Organisations should implement password policies requiring the use of strong passwords of at least 12 characters which include upper case, lower case, numbers and/or special characters, and implement MFA for all internet-facing services, particularly for webmail, virtual private networks (VPNs), and accounts that access critical systems.
+Organisations should implement password policies requiring the use of strong passwords of at least 12 characters which include upper case, lower case, numbers and/or special characters, and implement 2FA for all internet-facing services, particularly for webmail, virtual private networks (VPNs), and accounts that access critical systems.

-Conduct Regular Penetration Testing & Validate Defence Mechanisms
+Conduct Regular Penetration Testing

 Conduct regular penetration testing on both external and internal facing networks to identify any vulnerabilities that may be exploited during an attack.
-This will allow organisations to make timely patches to existing vulnerabilities in networks or systems.
-Key defense mechanisms such as securing access to sensitive data with robust authentication methods and checking of users' privileges should be validated against simulated actions typically performed by attackers such as data erasure.
+This will allow organisations to make timely patches to existing vulnerabilities in your networks or systems.